right-track/right-track-core/README.md

 [Right Track Library](https://github.com/right-track/).
-It can query a _Right Track Database_ (a combination of GTFS data and additional custom data) that is built using the [right-track-db-build](https://github.com/right-track/right-track-db-build) module and create data classes representing the data.
+It can query a _Right Track Database_ (a combination of GTFS data and additional custom data) that is built using the [right-track-db-build](https://github.com/right-track/right-track-db-build) module and create data classes representing the queried data.

 This module is a requirement for the [right-track-server](https://github.com/right-track/right-track-server), the [right-track-online](https://github.com/right-track/right-track-online) website